laibatariq110/React-Digital-Clock-Program/README.md

 - **App**: The main component that renders the `DigitalClock` component.
 - **DigitalClock**: Displays the current time, updating every second.

+# This will start the app in development mode, usually available at http://localhost:3000.

+## Project Structure

+- **App.jsx**: The main component file that imports and renders DigitalClock.
+- **DigitalClock.jsx**: The clock component that manages time state and format.
+- **index.css**: Contains styles for the clock, including background image and text formatting.

+## Customization

+- **Background Image**: Replace assets/background.jpg with your preferred image for a personalized look.
+- **Font and Colors**: Customize the font style, size, and colors in index.css for a unique design.

+## Code Explanation

+- **useState**: Manages the current time as a state.
+- **useEffect**:  Sets up a timer to update the time every second.
+- **formatTime()**: Converts the time to a 12-hour format with zero-padding.
+- **padZero()**:  Adds a leading zero to single-digit hours, minutes, or seconds for uniformity.

 ## Setup

 ```bash